-LinguaPix is a database of picture naming norms developed as part of a crowdsourcing mega-study, which is financed by Fritz Thyssen Stiftung.
+LinguaPix is a database of picture naming norms developed as part of a crowdsourcing mega-study, which is financed by the Fritz Thyssen Stiftung.

 Tracking ist derzeit zugelassen.